 Since stretch marks are genetic, whether you get them or not depends on your family history.
 Moisturizing that belly with shea or cocoa butter may minimize their appearance and aid in skin elasticity.
 But don’t worry if you see pink, reddish, or purple marks appear on your belly, breasts, thighs, and hips, they will fade in the months after the baby arrives.

 Linea nigra, or the dark vertical line that appears on pregnant bellies, is a very common symptom many women develop in their second trimester.
 An increase in hormones tends to darken the skin for some women, causing the linea alba, an unnoticeable white line that was always there, to darken.
 The linea nigra is completely harmless and will fade away once the baby comes.

 Hormones may cause the mucus membranes in your nose to swell, leaving you stuffy and congested and unable to smell that delicious toasted bagel in the morning.
-If symptoms persist or worsen, you may have pregnancy rhinitis, a condition which leaves many women feeling congested throughout their pregnancy.
+If symptoms persist or worsen, you may have pregnancy rhinitis, a condition which gives many women congestion during pregnancy.
 In both cases, make sure to consult your doctor before using any over-the-counter medication.

 It’s common to suffer from leg cramps in the later stages of pregnancy, especially the second and third trimester.
 Per the American Pregnancy Association, nearly half of all pregnant women experience these muscle spasms in their legs.
 Pregnancy weight gain, changes in circulation, pressure from baby on your nerves — there are several possible reasons you could get leg cramps while pregnant.
 If your cramps are severe, give your doctor a call.
 Otherwise, there are interventions you can try, like elevating your legs and applying heat.